Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Static properties

-Consider now the true distribution of the field $p(\bb) = \int_{\bS} P(\bS, \bb)$~\cite{mezard_spin-glass}.
-At high temperatures, the reaction effects are weak and the distribution $p(\bb)$ is approximately equal to the cavity distribution $p'(\bb)$.
+Consider now the complete distribution of the field $p(\bb) = \int_{\bS} P(\bS, \bb)$~\cite{mezard_spin-glass}.
+At high temperatures, the reaction field is weak and the distribution $p(\bb)$ is approximately equal to the cavity distribution $p'(\bb)$.
 In particular, the variance $\lambda$ of $p(\bb)$ is approximately the same as the variance $L$ of $p'(\bb)$.

 When the temperature is lowered, the correlation between $\bb_{i}$ and $\bS_{i}$ becomes more important and the distribution $p(\bb_{i})$ becomes significantly different from $p'(\bb_{i})$.
 Eventually in the limit of low temperatures, the distribution of the field $\bb_{i}$ is completely dragged by the spin $\bS_{i}$.
 In fact, using $L \approx k_{\rm B}T f_{\rm max}$ we find: